 The beautiful Epupa Waterfalls are brilliantly white to contrast against the dark cliffs and Baobab trees.
-From this distance, the water flow looks extraordinarily peaceful and soft due to extended exposure for that photograph.
+In the distance, the Epupa falls flow looks extraordinarily peaceful and soft due to extended exposure for that landscape photograph.
 The water crashes into the valley, while in between the cliffs, the Baobab trees stand in the rising steam.
 Incredible how these famous trees manage to hold themselves on the boulders.
 However, in reality, the water current is overwhelmingly powerful.
 The magnitude of its strength makes you realize how weak humans are against Mother Nature.

-The border river Kunene between Namibia and Angola falls down a 40 meter deep gorge at the Epupa Falls.
+Between Namibia and Angola, the border river Kunene falls down a 40 meter deep gorge at Epupa Falls.
 Close to the nearby village of Epupa.
 In the Herero language, Epupa means ‘falling water.’
 The Kunene River is one of Namibia’s five perennial rivers.
 Undoubtedly, the water level changes often depending on seasonal rainfall.
 Therefore, Epupa Waterfalls is subject to seasonal fluctuations.
 The best months to view the mighty falls are in April and May.

 Since the Kunene region is quite dry, mosquitos are not a huge problem.
 As a result, malaria is not a threat.
 Although this disease is not a threat, the crocodiles are!
-They swim freely in the Kunene River, so it is not advisable to take a dip in the water.
+They swim freely in the Kunene River, so taking a dip in the water is not advisable.